alphagov/govuk-import-export-prototype/guidance/get-certificate-to-export-endangered-products-of-animal-origin.markdown

 ---
 layout: guidance
 title: Get a certificate to export products made from endangered animals
-summary: You must get a certificate to export endangered products of animal origin
+summary: You must get a certificate to export products made from endangered animals.
 permalink: /guidance/get-a-certificate-to-export-endangered-products-of-animal-origin.html
 topic:
   name: Exporting and doing business abroad